BlueBrain/neurodamus/docs/architecture.rst

 part in the execution, is then multiplied by the number of ranks used in the execution.

 On top of this we also need to consider the memory usage of the simulation itself.
-Unfortunately at the moment there are no easy ways to estimate this value, so we have opted for a simple euristic approach.
+Unfortunately at the moment there are no easy ways to estimate this value, so we have opted for a simple heuristic approach.
 We assume that the memory usage of the simulation is proportional to the memory usage of the cells and synapses.
 From tests on a wide variety of circuits we've seen that the simulation memory usage is typically between 1.5 and 2.5 times the memory usage of the cells and synapses.
 We've opted for